taman0753/Build-Test-Deploy/README.md

-Website to surge via Github Actions!
+--->Website to surge via Github Actions!

 This will help you to build , test and deploy your website to surge via Github actions and notify you on Email and Slack.